phalcon-orphanage/docs/en/flash.md

 {% raw %}{{ flashSession.output() }}{% endraw %}
 ```

-> In the above example, the `flashSession` service has been already registered in the DI container.
+> **NOTE**: In the above example, the `flashSession` service has been already registered in the DI container.
 For more information about this please check the relevant section below.
 {: .alert .alert-info }

 ## Styling